 b) Any attempt to alter the weight of a tournament fish (excessive soaking, pumping, injecting, etc.) will result in disqualification for the day.

 c) The cooler containing the days catch may not leave the boat until your big fish of each species is marked with the zip ties provided at the captain's meeting.
-Failure to do so will result in you, your Observer and your box being “held” in the pre-check area until a Tournament official is available to oversee the proper “tagging” of your fish.
+Failure to do so will result in you and your box being “held” in the pre-check area until a Tournament official is available to oversee the proper “tagging” of your fish.

 d) As soon as the cooler leaves the boat it will be considered “sealed”.
 The handling of your fish by anyone other than a Tournament Official is prohibited.

-e) At least one team member and the Observer must remain with the days catch until surrendered to the Weigh-in Official.
+e) At least one team member must remain with the days catch until surrendered to the Weigh-in Official.
 Any exception to this rule must be pre-approved by a tournament official.

 f) Failure to abide by these rules result in disqualification for the day.